grodansparadis/vscpl1drv-can4vscp/README.md

 The vscpd source code may be downloaded from <https://github.com/grodansparadis/vscp>.
 Source code for other system components of VSCP & Friends are here <https://github.com/grodansparadis>

 # COPYRIGHT
-Copyright 2000-2019 Åke Hedman, Grodans Paradis AB - MIT license.
+Copyright © 2000-2020 Ake Hedman, Grodans Paradis AB - MIT license.